jarvisar/senior-design/README.md

 This web app was built using [Angular 14](https://angular.io/) and is a Progressive Web App (PWA) that can be installed on most devices like a regular app.
 To install, visit the [latest deployment](https://jarvisar.github.io/senior-design/) on a device with a modern browser and look for the "install" button in the browser's menu or address bar.

- All of the required documentation for CS5001/2 can be found on the [main](https://github.com/jarvisar/senior-design/tree/main) branch.
+ All of the required documentation for CS5001/2 can be found in the [main](https://github.com/jarvisar/senior-design/tree/main) branch.

  ## How to Use